Lillooet language: Regional varieties

 Upper Lillooet is spoken around Fountain, Pavilion, Lillooet, and neighboring areas.
 Lower Lillooet is spoken around Mount Currie and neighboring areas.
 An additional subdialect called "Skookumchuck" is spoken within the Lower Lilooet dialect area, but there is no information available in van Eijk (1981, 1997).
 A common self-designation used by the bands of the Lower Lillooet River below Lillooet Lake is Ucwalmicwts.

 The Clao7alcw ("Raven's Nest") language nest program at Mount Currie, home of the Lil’wat, is conducted in the Lillooet language and was the focus of Onowa McIvor's Master's thesis.

 As of 2014, "the Coastal Corridor Consortium—an entity made up of board members from First Nations and educational partners to improve aboriginal access to and performance in postsecondary education and training— ... [has] developed a Lil’wat-language program."

 Phonology

 Consonants

 Like other languages of the American Northwest language area, including all Salishan languages, Lillooet has a large consonant inventory with extensive phonemic glottalization.
-44 consonants are distinguished at six places of articulation.
+Lillooet has 44 consonants distinguished at six places of articulation.
 Every non-fricative consonant can be glottalized; only the glottalized lateral affricate //t͡ɬʼ// lacks a plain counterpart, although the glottalized counterpart of //t// has a sibilant release //t͡sʼ//, and the uvular glottalized consonants are affricated.
 Lillooet's consonant inventory is unusual in lacking a hissing sibilant fricative //s//, hence s is used to represent //ʃ// in the practical orthography.